kentaurse/job-tracker-app/README.md

 - **Customer Satisfaction**: Collects ratings and reviews from clients to assess service quality.
 - **Export Capabilities**: Supports CSV and PDF report generation for business analytics and record-keeping.

+### 3.4 Inventory Management
+- **Tool Store Integration**: Direct connection to inventory systems of tool stores.
+- **Material Tracking**: Real-time tracking of materials used in jobs.
+- **Automatic Ordering**: Threshold-based automatic ordering of frequently used materials.
+- **Technician Equipment Assignment**: Tracking of tools assigned to each technician.

 ---

 ## 4. User Roles & Permissions